 What is NS4G’s current funding priority?

 NS4G announces a new funding priority on an annual basis.
-Please check back in December for the announcement of our 2018 funding priority!
+The 2018 funding priority is as follows:

-How do organizations apply for grants from NS4G?
+How do organizations apply for the NS4G grant?

 What is The Giving Common?